SystemsApproach/ops/control.rst

 * `sst`, `sd`, `mbr.uplink`, `mbr.downlink`, `traffic-class`: Parameters that
   are initialized using a selected `template` (described below).

-At one end of the connectivity service is a `Device-Group`, which identifies a set of devices that are to be treated the same.
-`Device-Group` contains the following fields:
+At one end of a VCS connection is a `Device-Group`, which identifies a set of devices that are allowed to use the VCS connection.
+The `Device-Group` model contains the following fields:

 * `imsis`: A list of IMSI ranges.
 Each range has the following
   fields: